ayushganvir/Markdowns/django/Database.md

 Entry.objects.latest('pub_date')
 ```
 ## first(), last()
-eturns the first object matched by the queryset, or None if there is no matching object.
+Returns the first object matched by the queryset, or None if there is no matching object.
 If the QuerySet has no ordering defined, then the queryset is automatically ordered by the primary key.
 This can affect aggregation results as described in Interaction with order_by().

 Example:
 ```python